Hopewell Valley Central High School: Athletics

-The girls' track team won the Group II indoor track championship in 2002, 2003, 2005 and 2007–2009; the program's six state titles are tied for fifth-most in New Jersey.
+The girls' track team won the Group II indoor /winter track championship in 2002, 2003, 2005 and 2007–2009; the program's six state titles are tied for sixth-most in New Jersey.

 The girls' spring track team was the Group II state champion in 2003 and won the Group II title in 2005.

 In 2003–04 Hopewell Valley Central High School teams won six Patriot Division Championships, two Mercer County Championships, and the Group II Winter Track Relay state championship.
 Championship teams included Boys Cross Country, Girls Soccer, Girls Tennis, Girls Basketball and Girls Track and Field.
 In addition, the CHS 4X4 relay team won the championship at the 2003 Penn Relays.
 The 2006 Girls' softball team won the Mercer County Tournament.

 The men's cross country team went undefeated in Mercer County, won the Mercer County Championship, won the Central Jersey state championship, and placed second at the Group III state meet.
 The women's cross country team also went undefeated in the county, placed second in the Mercer County Championship, and was first at the Central Jersey state championship.

 The 2007 girls lacrosse team won the South, Group II state sectional championship with a 15–7 victory over Camden Catholic High School.

 In 2010, the baseball team finished the season 21–10 and won the NJSIAA Central Jersey Group III state sectional championship over West Windsor-Plainsboro High School North by a score of 12–2.

 In 2011, the girls' spring track team won the NJSIAA Group III state title for the seventh consecutive time.